Melbourne Probation Violation Lawyer

 - Failing to keep up with financial obligations, such as restitution, court costs, or more, as ordered by the court

-However, this lower standard also gives you a chance to explain to the court what occurred and why revoking your probation would be inappropriate.
-Our Melbourne probation violation attorney can make these arguments to the judge on your behalf to give you the best possible chance of a favorable outcome.
+Yes, this lower standard of proof lets you explain to the court what occurred and why revoking your probation would be inappropriate.
+A Melbourne probation violation attorney can make these arguments to the judge on your behalf to give you the best possible chance of getting your probation violation dismissed.